Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

-\begin{proof} By the proof of Theorem \ref{shelf}, a permutation produced by a shelf shuffler with $m$ shelves is equivalent to forgetting signs after the inverse of a type $B$ $2m$-shuffle, and then conjugating by the permutation $n \ n-1 \dots 1$.
-Since a permutation and its inverse have the same RSK shape \cite[Sect.~7.13]{stanley}, and conjugation by $n,n-1,\dots,1$ leaves the RSK shape unchanged \cite[Thm.~A1.2.10]{stanley}, the result follows from Theorem 8 of \cite{F2}, which studied RSK shape after type $B$ riffle shuffles. \end{proof}
+\begin{pf} By the proof of Theorem~\ref{shelf}, a permutation produced by a shelf shuffler with $m$ shelves is equivalent to forgetting signs after the inverse of a type $B$ $2m$-shuffle, and then conjugating by the permutation $n, n-1, \ldots,1$.
+Since a permutation and its inverse have the same RSK shape [\citet{stanley}, Section~7.13], and conjugation by $n,n-1,\ldots,1$ leaves the RSK shape unchanged [\citet{stanley}, Theorem~A1.2.10], the result follows from \citeauthor{F2} [(\citeyear{F2}), Theorem 8], who studied RSK shape after type $B$ riffle shuffles. \end{pf}